estagaman/Pipeline_Elise_Stagaman/README.md

 # A Pipeline to Analyze Paired-End Reads from HCMV Transcriptomes

-## Where to Find Test Data:
-Test data is in the folder test_data.
-It includes paired-end reads from samples SRR5660030, SRR5660033, SRR5660044, and SRR5660045.

-Metadata for these samples is found in info_by_sample.txt.
-This tells you which samples are from which donors/patients.
-It also includes information on whether the sample was taken 2 or 6 days post-infection.

 # Getting Started With the Pipeline:
 ## Step 1: Download all files in this repository to a directory on your local/remote machine
 ### Where to Find Test Data: